ansible/ansible/docs/docsite/rst/test_strategies.rst

      - action: uri url=http://www.example.com return_content=yes
        register: webpage

+     - fail:
-     - fail: msg='service is not happy'
+         msg: 'service is not happy'
        when: "'AWESOME' not in webpage.content"

 It's easy to push an arbitrary script (in any language) on a remote host and the script will automatically fail if it has a non-zero return code::